damondmc/simGlitch/README.md

 # A package to simulate continuous gravitational wave signals with glitches.

-This package leverage the LALSuite to simulate continuous gravitational wave signals with glitches.
+Code that leverages the LALSuite to simulate continuous gravitational wave signals with glitches.

 ## (Working/to do)